phaynes/public-work/README.md

 # EDST8301 Inclusive and Special Education.
 Exercise Wk 4.

-## The impairement we chose: Aleithymia
+## The impairement we chose: Alexithymia
 Alexithymia means being ‘blind’ to one’s own emotions and to those of others.

 ## Method of finding an journal article: Google Scholar